 \section{Introduction}

-When processing large data streams, it is critical to represent the data in compact structures that allow to efficiently extract statistical information.
-Sketching algorithms, or simply sketches, are compact randomized data structures that can be easily updated and queried to perform a time and memory efficient estimation of statistics of large data streams of tokens.
-Sketches have found applications in machine learning \citep{Agg(10)}, security analysis \citep{Dwo(10)}, natural language processing \citep{Goy(09)}, computational biology \citep{Zha(14),Leo(20)}, social networks \citep{Son(09)} and games \citep{Har(10)}.
-Of particular interest is the problem of estimating the frequency of a token in the stream, also referred to as ``point query", and more generally the problem of estimating the overall frequency of a collection of $s\geq1$ tokens, also referred to as ``$s$-range query".
-A notable approach to point queries is the count-min sketch (CMS) of \cite{Cor(05)}, which uses random hashing to obtain a compressed, or approximated, representation of the data.
-The CMS achieves the goal of using a compact data structure to save time and memory, while having provable theoretical guarantees on the estimated frequency via hashed data.
-Nevertheless, there are several aspects of the CMS that can be improved.
-First, the CMS provides only point estimates, although the random hashing procedure may induce substantial uncertainty, especially for low-frequency tokens.
-Second, the CMS relies on a finite universe (or population) of tokens, although it is common for large data streams to have an unbounded number of unique tokens.
-Third, often there exists an a priori knowledge of the data, and it is desirable to incorporate this knowledge into CMS estimates.
+When processing large data streams, it is critical to represent data in compact structures that allow to efficiently extract information.
+Sketches form a broad class of compact randomized data structures that can be easily updated and queried to perform time and memory efficient estimation of some statistics of large data streams of tokens.
+They have found many applications in machine learning \citep{Agg(10)}, security analysis \citep{Dwo(10)}, natural language processing \citep{Goy(09)}, computational biology \citep{Zha(14),Leo(20)}, social networks \citep{Son(09)} and games \citep{Har(10)}.
+We refer to the monographs of \citet{Cor(12)} and \citet{Cor(20)}, and references therein, for a comprehensive and up-to-date review on sketches.
+A notable problem involving sketches is the estimation or recovery of the frequency of a token in the stream, typically referred to as a ``point query".
+The count-min sketch (CMS) of \citet{Cor(05)} is arguably the most popular approach to estimate point queries, and it relies on random hashing to obtain a sketched representation of the data.
+The CMS achieves the goal of using a compact data structure to save time and memory, while having provable theoretical guarantees on the estimated frequency through hashed data.
+Nevertheless, there are some aspects of the CMS that may be improved.
+First, the CMS provides point estimates, although the random hashing procedure may induce substantial uncertainty in the estimation, especially for low-frequency tokens.
+Second, the CMS relies on a finite universe of tokens, although it is common for large data streams to have an unbounded number of distinct tokens.
+Third, often there exists an a priori knowledge on the data, and therefore it may be desirable to incorporate such a knowledge into the CMS estimates.